 1. It reveals what your company is about

-It the perfect time to share your values and commitment to your customers.
-Your creativity and will more than ever be noticed and it will directly impact your brand image.
+It is the perfect time to share your values and commitment to your customers.
+Your creativity will more than ever be noticed and it will directly impact your brand image.
 Maintaining a positive brand image through this period is essential for every brand.

 Sharing meaningful and positive content to accompany people through the crisis is the most important thing: all their attention is focused on social networks and the digital world.
 Take advantage of it to develop their interest and loyalty.

 Adjusting your content and channels online will allow you to reach a target that you maybe wouldn’t reach if the outbreak didn’t happen.
 That is why it is the perfect time to increase your visibility on social networks and commercial platforms.

 2. Take everything into consideration

 Consider both short-term and long-term impacts and decisions.

 In the short run, you have to adapt to the situation: be present online, and reflect a positive image.